AP Statistics Unit 9 Practice Test: Inference for Quantitative Data: Slopes

 Question 8 Explanation:

+The correct answer is (C).
 The distribution of the slope of a regression model, assuming all conditions are satisfied and the null hypothesis is true, is a t-distribution.
-Answer C is correct.
+That is why we use the t-table to get the confidence intervals for slopes.

 Question 9

-How should one use the p-value to justify a claim based on the results of a significance test for the slope of a regression model?
+How should one use the p-value to justify a claim based on the results of a significance test for the slope of a regression model if the significance level is $\alpha \,$?

 A